ro-jefferson/entropy_dnn/README.md

 # entropy_dnn
-Code for project on relative entropy in deep neural networks.
-Files included:
+Code for project on relative entropy in deep neural networks; corresponding paper available at https://arxiv.org/abs/2107.06898.
+Files include:

 * `Gaussian_Feedforward.ipynb` -- jupyter notebook that creates and trains feedforward random networks used in the analysis; data written in HDF5 format.